 Anne holds a Master of Arts in Art History, Criticism and Conservation.
 She served as teaching assistant under prominent Japan scholar Dr. Kendall Brown, and awarded the highest honors of academic achievement as a Phi Beta Kappa.
 Her graduate thesis presented Western philosophical influences in the architectural projects of Japanese modernist, Seiichi Shirai, and her graduate research included Japanese aesthetics in contemporary art, the Italian Renaissance, and the reception of Western art in Japan.

 Anne is an advanced student of Omotesenke tea ceremony and speaks, reads and writes fluently in Japanese .
 As she curates art trips to Japan and throughout the world, her aim is to advise museum institutions, collectors and philanthropists on revitalizing communities through local art and architectural projects.
 Anne aspires to do doctoral research about site-specific art and architectural installation as a factor contributing to a contemporary renaissance throughout regional Japan.

-When not traveling with VIP parties, Anne lives with her husband in Santa Monica, California, and conducts monthly art talk programs at museums and galleries throughout the Los Angeles area.
-With an evolving art specialization in comparative art histories, and fascinated by the common threads between Western and Asian art that have evolved throughout the ages, Anne also leads in-depth art historical and contemporary art trips to Europe, most recently to Italy and the 56th Edition of the Venice Biennale.
+When not traveling with VIP parties, Anne lives with her husband in California, and conducts art talk programs at museums and galleries in the Los Angeles area.
+With an evolving art specialization in comparative art histories, and fascinated by the common threads between Western and Asian art that have evolved throughout the ages, Anne also leads in-depth art historical and contemporary art trips to Europe, with upcoming trips to Belgium, The Netherlands and TEFAF Maastricht, and to 56th Edition of the Venice Biennale, Slovenia and Croatia.